Howdy Doody: Human characters

 The characters inhabited the fictional town of Doodyville.
-Several characters (including Ugly Sam, the world's worst wrestler, and Pierre the Chef) were played by comedian Dayton Allen, who later went on to become a cast regular on NBC's prime time The Steve Allen Show.
+Several characters (including Ugly Sam, the world's worst wrestler, and Pierre the Chef) were played by comedian Dayton Allen, who would become a cast regular on NBC's prime time The Steve Allen Show.

-The Howdy show's non-televised rehearsals were renowned for including considerable double-entendre dialogue between the cast members (particularly the witty Dayton Allen) and the puppet characters.
-Corny Cobb was played by Bobby "Nick" Nicholson in 1952, by puppeteer Rufus Rose in 1953 and 1954 while Nicholson assumed the role of Clarabell, and again by Nicholson from early 1955 until the end of the show.
+The Howdy show's non-televised rehearsals were renowned for including considerable double-entendre dialogue between the cast members (particularly the witty Allen) and the puppet characters.
+Corny Cobb was played by "Nick" Nicholson in 1952, by puppeteer Rufus Rose in 1953 and 1954 while Nicholson assumed the role of Clarabell, and again by Nicholson from early 1955 until the end of the show.

-Clarabell was first played by Bob Keeshan (who also played The Featherman).
-Keeshan continued in that role until December 1952, when he, Dayton Allen, puppeteer Rhoda Mann, and Bill LeCornec left the show over a salary dispute.
-The role of Clarabell was then taken by Nicholson, who played it for about 22 months.
-In January 1955, the role was turned over to Anderson, who kept it until the series ended and for all subsequent revivals and specials, while Nicholson took on the role of J. Cornelius "Corny" Cobb.
+Clarabell was first played by Bob Keeshan (who also played Chief Featherman).
+He continued in that role until December 1952 when he, Allen, puppeteer Rhoda Mann, and LeCornec left the show over a salary dispute.
+The role of Clarabell then was taken by Nicholson, who played it for about 22 months.
+In January 1955, the role was turned over to Anderson who kept it until the series ended and for all subsequent revivals and specials, while Nicholson took on the role of J. Cornelius "Corny" Cobb.
+Each of the cast members also played other roles as required.

 At the end of the final episode, telecast on September 24, 1960, Clarabell broke his series-long silence to say the final words of the final broadcast: "Goodbye, kids."
-Each of the cast members also played other roles as required.

 Dolls

-Howdy Doody dolls were also sold commercially, as well as marionettes of Howdy Doody and Flub-a-dub.
+Howdy Doody dolls and marionettes of Howdy Doody and Flub-a-dub were sold commercially.
 There were also two other marionettes, Don José and Hector Hamhock Bluster, brothers of Phineas T.

 Replicas of Howdy

-In addition to the original vintage puppets, puppetmaker Alan Semok (at the request of Bob Smith in the early 1990s) created several precise replicas of Howdy, including—thanks to improved materials and new molding techniques—a more exact marionette replica than had ever been produced, as well as a new Photo Doody which Smith used in personal appearances until his death from cancer on July 30, 1998, at the age of 80.
+In addition to the original vintage puppets, puppet maker Alan Semok (at the request of Bob Smith in the early 1990s) created several precise replicas of Howdy, including—thanks to improved materials and new molding techniques—a more exact marionette replica than had ever been produced, as well as a new Photo Doody which Smith used in personal appearances until his death from cancer on July 30, 1998, at the age of 80.
 One of Semok's marionette duplicates appears on a 2005 cover of TV Guide magazine as part of a series recreating classic covers from the magazine's history.
 The cover featured Howdy with TV host Conan O'Brien dressed as Buffalo Bob Smith.
 Another of the Semok duplicates resides in the International Museum and Library of the Conjuring Arts, the private museum owned by illusionist David Copperfield.